I’ve come to show you the Street of Dreams

 “Hajidakis?” he says to me, looking slightly amused.
-He chews a few olives, turning them round his mouth, making me wait.
+He chews a few olives, rolling them round his mouth with his tongue, making me wait.
 “You’re miles away,” he chews.
+Spits out the stone.
 “You’ll find him in Paiania… ”

 The highest cliff on the furthest tip of Greece’s mainland.
 The ‘cape of Athens’.

 Underneath, the sweep of the sea murmurs away.
 From up here though the noise of the waves barely reach us.